BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

     guaranteed to drop that item.
   * If a boss has more than one in their drop pool, you may get duplicates of one rather than one of each.
-  * A few bosses didn't have an equal chance to get everything in their unique-loot pools.
-This mod evens that out.
 * Raid Bosses will drop better loot, and will drop as many legendary/unique/etc items as are in their pool.
 (Seraph Crystal drops are increased as well, and Guardians will drop Seraph Crystals even in Normal mode).